bodrick/awesome/README.md

 *   [printfuck/xExtension-Readable](https://github.com/printfuck/xExtension-Readable) - A FreshRSS extension to fetch article content with Readability or Mercury
 *   [heussd/fivefilters-full-text-rss-docker](https://github.com/heussd/fivefilters-full-text-rss-docker) - Retrieves the full-text of individual Web pages or entire RSS feeds - Unofficial Docker image for fivefilters' Full-Text RSS service
 *   [FreshRSS/Extensions](https://github.com/FreshRSS/Extensions) - A repository containing all the official FreshRSS extensions
-*   [SimpleHomelab/Deployrr](https://github.com/SimpleHomelab/Deployrr) - Deployarr automates Homelab setup using Docker and Docker Compose.
+*   [SimpleHomelab/Deployrr](https://github.com/SimpleHomelab/Deployrr) - Deployrr automates Homelab setup using Docker and Docker Compose.
 Below you will find more information its features and what it can/cannot do.
 *   [edv/docker-spotweb](https://github.com/edv/docker-spotweb) - Dockerfile to easily set up Spotweb using Docker on the Raspberry Pi (or any compatible arm chipset) and regular x86 chipsets
 *   [wallacebrf/synology\_SMART\_disk\_data\_logger](https://github.com/wallacebrf/synology_SMART_disk_data_logger) - Script to save SMART disk data from synology NAS into InfluxDB
 *   [spotweb/spotweb](https://github.com/spotweb/spotweb) - Decentralized community